robobenklein/robobenklein.github.io/_posts/2023-09-04-fdac-utk-ssh-and-container-tutorial.md

 With that in place, you should be able to use `ssh fdac` to log in to your container.
 If your key has been properly imported to your container by the TA or professor, you should **not** have to enter your password.

+If you just made this file, it might be the case that the permissions are too broad and openssh complains 'bad owner or permissions' or something similar, you can use `chmod -R go-rwx ~/.ssh` to remove `g`roup and `o`ther permissions from everything in `~/.ssh`.

 ## Clone your Practice0 fork

 > Commands in this section are expected to be run inside your container.